 Wimberley WH-200 Version II gimbal head

-Why would you want to pay nearly $600 for the Wimberley WH-200 when there are other options on this list of best gimbal heads that are far, far cheaper?
+Why would you want to pay nearly $600 for the Wimberley WH-200 when there are other options on this list that are far, far cheaper?

-Well, ask yourself this: if you’ve invested nearly $10,000 in a lens and camera why wouldn’t you put it on the best gimbal head money can buy?
+Well, ask yourself this: if you’ve invested nearly $10,000 in a lens and camera why wouldn’t you mount it on the best gimbal head money can buy?
 Why scrimp and save now?

-Wimberley, frankly, makes the best gimbal heads that are a joy to use.
+Wimberley, frankly, makes premium quality gimbal heads that are a joy to use.
 The WH-200 uses an Arca-Swiss style clamp that can support just about any telephoto lens and camera combination.
 Its easy to manipulate thanks to its compact, lightweight, less-is-more design, which offers stiffness, capacity and fluid pan and tilt movement.